Pride of Performance Awards (2010–2019)

-Pride of Performance (تمغۂ حسنِ کارکردگی) is a civil award given by the Government of Pakistan to Pakistani citizens in recognition of distinguished merit in the fields of literature, arts, sports, medicine or science.
+The Pride of Performance (تمغۂ حسنِ کارکردگی) is a civil award given by the Government of Pakistan to Pakistani citizens in recognition of distinguished merit in the fields of literature, arts, sports, medicine or science.

 2010

 In 2009, the following list of recipients was announced.
-Awards to be actually conferred by the President of Pakistan on Pakistan Day (23 March 2010).
+Awards were actually conferred by the President of Pakistan on Pakistan Day (23 March 2010).

 2011

 On 14 August 2010, the following list of recipients was announced.
-Awards to be actually conferred by the President of Pakistan on Pakistan Day (23 March 2011).
-It consisted of 46 Pakistanis and one Canadian of Pakistani origin.
+Awards were actually conferred by the President of Pakistan on Pakistan Day (23 March 2011).
+The recipients included 46 resident Pakistanis and one Canadian of Pakistani origin.

 2012

 On 14 August 2011, the following list of recipients was announced for awards to be actually conferred on 23 March 2012.
 It consists of 43 individuals.

 2013

 On 13 August 2012, the following list of recipients was announced.
 Awards to be actually conferred on Pakistan Day (23 March 2013).